http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 ACTIVITY OPTIONS

-RITUAL REPORT (Worth 15-25% of course grade)
+RELIGIOUS RITUAL REPORT (Worth 75-100 points of total course grade)

 This activity requires that students pick a religious ritual to research, observe/participate in, and report about.
 It must be a ritual one does not normally attend (for Catholics, weekly mass is not appropriate, but a Jewish Sabbath service is, etc.).
 You must do some research about the ritual action in the library or on the internet first, then attend an observance of the action and write a report that reflects a blending of your research and observations.
 Be sure to focus both on the structure (organization, context, leadership, participants, purpose, etc.) and worldview (symbols, myths, doctrines, ethos, etc.) expressed in the ritual action.
 Record your reactions to it, intellectual, emotional, aesthetic, and how it compares/contrasts with your own religious experience and ritualistic expression.
 Be analytical not merely descriptive.
 This activity has three (3) phases: